lephare-photoz/lephare/docs/detailed.rst

-More important, at long wavelengths the equivalent fluxes are taken as the monochromatic flux density calculated at the effective wavelength of the filter and for a reference spectum that would result in the same energy received on the detector:
+More important, at long wavelengths the equivalent fluxes are taken as the monochromatic flux density calculated at the effective wavelength of the filter and for a reference spectrum that would result in the same energy received on the detector:

 .. math:: <F_{\nu}> = \frac{\int F_{\nu} R_{\nu} d\nu}{\int \frac{B_{\nu}}{B_{\nu_0}} R_{\nu} d\nu}

 where :math:`B_\nu` is the reference spectrum and :math:`\nu_0` the effective frequency of the filter.
-In LEPHARE, the flux estimates are equivalent to consider :math:`\frac{B_{\nu}}{B_{\nu_0}}=1` (:math:`B_{\nu}=ctt`).
-Therefore there is a correction factor to account for with respect to the original flux estimated by LEPHARE.
+In LePHARE, the flux estimates are equivalent to consider :math:`\frac{B_{\nu}}{B_{\nu_0}}=1` (:math:`B_{\nu}=ctt`).
+Therefore there is a correction factor to account for with respect to the original flux estimated by LePHARE.
 This correction is :

 .. math:: <F_{\nu}>^{COR} = <F_{\nu}>^{LePhare} \times \frac{\int R_{\nu} d\nu}{\int \frac{B_{\nu}}{B_{\nu_0}} R_{\nu} d\nu}